dlang/DIPs/editions.md

 made by other languages, it of course ended up making a few of its own.
-There are many things that we would like to change about the language but are not allowed to given the likelihood, or in some cases the certainty, that existing code will no longer compiler.
+There are many things that we would like to change about the language but are not allowed to given the likelihood, or in some cases the certainty, that existing code will no longer compile.
 Worse still is code that compiles under the new language rules but that behaves differently.